CodeManColin/capstone-periodic-tables/README.md

 Created by Colin Lawrence
 (Web Developer based in Los Angeles)

-> The Periodic Tables application software is a reservation system for fine dining restaurants designed for managing
-> multiple daily, and future reservations, and seating parties accordingly.
+> The Periodic Tables application software is a reservation system for fine dining restaurants designed for managing multiple daily and future reservations, and seating parties accordingly.
 > The software is designed for restaurant personnel use only.
 At this point, customers will not access the system online.

 <hr>

 ## Key Features